Allen-Tildesley/examples/GUIDE.md

 which govern the acceptance/rejection of moves.
 For comparison with the paper of Calvo, Doye and Wales, _J Chem Phys,_ __116,__ 2642 (2002),
 test runs were carried out using _N_=13 atoms, a bond length of 1.122462&sigma;
-(prepared using `build_initialize/initialize` with random non-overlapping atom positions) and a rather low spring potential _k_<sub>spring</sub>=20.
+(prepared using `initialize` with random non-overlapping atom positions) and a rather low spring potential _k_<sub>spring</sub>=20.
 We only use CBMC moves in this code: for a practical application it would be advisable to include other kinds of move, for example crankshaft, pivot, and bridging moves.